How to Meditate

 This is the first stage of dissociation.
 What is happening is that part of your mind is doing the repetition, while another part of your mind is getting bored with the unvaried input and beginning to wander.
 The tendency at first is to get startled by the dissociation and to snap back into conscious awareness.
-However, with a little practice you will find that you can go with the wandering wondering part of your mind and leave the other part to get on with the repetition.
+However, with a little practice you will find that you can go along with the wandering wondering part of your mind.
+You just leave the other part to get on with the repetition.
 Eventually the repetition will slow down and stop and you will be experiencing trance.

 Any word or phrase will do, but some words are easier to repeat continuously than others, so to start with some familiar two syllable word.
 Commercial meditation organizations usually use a traditional Hindi or Sanskrit word or phrase, others create unique mantras for each individual by combining the names of two of the multitude of Hindu gods, but the result is often hard to pronounce and hard to remember.
 It is better to use a word or phrase you are comfortable with.

-Counting is a repetitive process that can be used to distract the mind.
+Counting is a repetitive process that can be used to distract your mind.
 This method is an extension of the mantra method and many people prefer it.
 Select a word or phrase and then repeat it mentally or aloud exactly some number of times, for example sixty six, or one hundred times.
 If you lose count then you have to start again from one.

 This works by splitting the focus of your mind across two different activities.
 As you repeat the word, your mind drifts from the counting and as you count you tend to dissociate from the word repetition.